nmcguinness/2022_3DGED_GDApp/README.md

 - [ ] Change List to SortedList in GameObjectList to sort by material and reduce rendertime
 - [ ] Add Camera::Viewport
 - [ ] Add clean/dirty flag to Transform on change
+- [ ] Add clean/dirty flag to Camera on change
 - [ ] Add event notification on Transform change
 - [ ] Move level-specific methods to Level class